 “So then, I will give you this lyre, glorious son of Zeus…” – Homeric Hymn to Hermes, line 490

 This lyre has 9 strings.
-The soundbox is made by 3d technology produced artificial tortoise shell, the sound-board by animal skin, the arm, the tailpiece, the crossbar, the bridge and the tuning bulges by maple wood, and the plectrum by wood.
+The soundbox is made by an artificial tortoise-shell produced using 3d technology, the sound-board is made of animal skin, the arm, the tailpiece, the crossbar, the bridge and the tuning bulges of maple wood, and the plectrum of wood.
 The lyre’s height is 67 cm with 35 cm width, while its soundbox is 18 x 14 x 6 cm.

 Check how our ancient Greek lyres sound!
-Listen to our first recordings with virtuoso Lina Palera at //soundcloud.com/luthieros-musicinstruments/sets/ancient-greek-lyres-recordings-by-the-lyre-20-project
+Listen to our first recordings with virtuoso Lina Palera at https://soundcloud.com/luthieros-musicinstruments/sets/ancient-greek-lyres-recordings-by-the-lyre-20-project

-Along with every lyre, a handbook is provided including all the different ancient Greek scales (for tuning the lyre) in the Aristoxenian tradition such as the Mixolydian, the Phrygian, the Dorian etc. What’s more, the oldest music melodies that had survived are also included such as the Hellenistic “Seikilos Epitaph” (2.000 years old, the oldest known complete melody of the human kind), and further descriptions regarding what modes were used in the antiquity for evoking specific feelings such as sorrow, happiness, bravery etc. Last, a full-color 68-page book (in the form of a .pdf file) will be given, with more than 100 photos, describing the research behind our lyres and the whole design process.
+Along with every lyre, a handbook is provided including all the different ancient Greek scales (for tuning the lyre) in the Aristoxenian tradition such as the Mixolydian, the Phrygian, the Dorian etc. What’s more, the oldest music melodies that had survived are also included such as the Hellenistic “Seikilos Epitaph” (2.000 years old, the oldest known complete melody of the humankind), and further descriptions regarding what modes were used in the antiquity for evoking specific feelings such as sorrow, happiness, bravery, etc.

-Since the beginning of 2015, every Luthieros lyre comes with a wooden plectrum, an extra set of nylon strings and a unique hand-strap (in Greek: “τελαμών”).
+Every Luthieros lyre comes with a wooden plectrum, and a unique hand-strap (in Greek: “τελαμών”).
 A premium package, for a premium and authentic music instrument!
 A beautifully handmade premium wooden case for storing and moving around the instrument is also available here.